wwalc/panelbutton/README.md

 ### Installation

-1. Download the [Panel Button](https://github.com/wwalc/panelbutton) module, put it into the module folder, then enable it.
+1. Download the [Panel Button](https://github.com/wwalc/panelbutton) module, put it into the modules folder, then enable it.
 2. Done!

 ### License